craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ## Painrush
 ###### REQ: 2EXP
 ###### 2 AP
 'When something hurts, you move.
-Getting out, getting in, the pain moves your '
+Getting out, getting in, the pain moves your body any way.'

 Until the beginning of your next turn, when you are the target of a Melee Weapon Attack, if it hits you, you may immediately make a Maneuver.